 The legislature has granted cities the authority to adopt home rule charters; this action is the first significant mechanism in diminishing the practical effect of Dillon's Rule.
 A home rule charter, or a local constitution, not only provides for the particular governmental organization of a municipality but also provides for substantive authority to be exercised by the governing body for the community.
+A city may elect to adopt a home rule charter for a variety of reasons, including a desire to tailor the municipal government to local needs, and having greater control over changes to municipal authority and procedures instead of waiting for the legislature to amend a law.
 A charter must be consistent with the state constitution, and state law can overrule a charter provision.